joypauls/astro-gallery/content/gallery/sadr_region.md

 ---
 weight: 100
 images:
-- /images/gallery/m31_20230913.jpg
+- /images/gallery/sadr_region.jpg
-title: The Andromeda Galaxy
+title: The Sadr Region
 date: 2023-09-13
 tags:
 - gallery
 - deep-sky
 ---

-The Andromeda Galaxy, also known as Messier 31 (M31) from September 2023.
+The nebula around the star Sadr in the constellation Cygnus from September 2023.

 ## Image Details